OWASP/Go-SCP/src/input-validation/validation.md

 * [Validator][8] - Go `Struct` and `Field` validation, including `Cross Field`, `Cross Struct`, `Map` as well as `Slice` and `Array` diving.

-## Redirects

-Go handles redirections internally which means that unless specified in the server side, in case of a redirect, Go serves the target page of the redirect directly.
-This can lead to security issues if a bad agent submits malicious data directly to the target of the redirection, effectively bypassing the data validation procedures in the server.

-As such, developers must take special care in validating data from redirects and assure that the provided data is valid and as expected.

 ## File Manipulation

 Any time file usage is required ( `read` or `write` a file ), validation checks